neo954/sichuan-cookbook/README.md

 enter the public domain.
 Therefore, this project is planned to be released to the public on Jan 1, 2023.

-## Download the scan copy of the book
+## Download a digitized copy of the book

 A draft copy of *[Sichuan Cookbook 1972](https://github.com/neo954/sichuan-cookbook/releases/download/v0.0.3-alpha/sichuan-cookbook-1972.pdf)*